 Three of the Group's subsidiaries (HELLENIQ RENEWABLES WIND FARMS OF MANI S.A., HELLENIQ RENEWABLES WIND FARMS OF EVIA S.A.
-AND KOZILIO 1), have signed non-recourse Project Finance Facilities Agreements amounting to €249 million as of 30 June 2024 (31 December 2023: €255 million).
+AND KOZILIO 1), have signed non-recourse Project Finance Facilities Agreements amounting to €246 million as of 30 September 2024 (31 December 2023: €255 million).
 In accordance with the above mentioned agreements, the three companies have to meet certain financial covenants, applicable only to the respective entities.

-Management monitors the performance of these subsidiaries to ensure compliance with the above covenants.
-Furthermore, these subsidiaries have provided to the banks securities, standard for this type of transactions.
+Management monitors the operation and performance of these subsidiaries to ensure compliance with the above covenants.
+Furthermore, these subsidiaries have provided as collateral to the financing banks a standard security package, which is typical for this type of transactions.

-Significant movements in borrowings for the period ended 30 June 2024 are as follows:
+Significant movements in borrowings for the period ended 30 September 2024 are as follows: